NelsonDane/auto-rsa/README.md

 Configuring 2fa can be tricky, read the TOTP section [here](https://github.com/jmfernandes/robin_stocks/blob/master/Robinhood.rst)

 ### Schwab
-Made using a site by [Jafer Haider](https://itsjafer.com/#/reversesplit) using his [schwab-api](https://github.com/itsjafer/schwab-api).
+Made using the [schwab-api](https://github.com/itsjafer/schwab-api).
 Go give them a ⭐

 Required `.env` variables:
 - SCHWAB_USERNAME=
 - SCHWAB_PASSWORD=
 - SCHWAB_TOTP_SECRET= (If 2fa is enabled)

-To get your TOTP secret, use [this website by the api author above.](https://itsjafer.com/#/schwab)
+To get your TOTP secret, use [this website by the api author above.](https://itsjafer.com/#/schwab).
+Then log in to your Schwab account, and use the code for 2FA.

 ### Tradier
 Made by yours truly using the official [Tradier API](https://documentation.tradier.com/brokerage-api/trading/getting-started)